-Greece: SOCAR troubles with new Gov regulations on gas network fees25.
-July 2016. / SEE Energy News
+Greece: SOCAR troubles with new Gov regulations on gas network fees, SEE Energy News

 Managing Director of the local subsidiary of State Oil Company of Azerbaijan (SOCAR), Amar Mammadov said that the company is dissatisfied with the amendment intended to reduce the regulatory asset base of Greek natural gas transmission system operator DESFA, which is used to determine DESFA’s revenues.
 The amendment was submitted by the Greek Minister of Energy and Environment Panos Skourletis.